jdost/homelab-manifests/postgresql/README.md

 - Since this just wraps the upstream manifest, this is just a set of examples of what I am doing per environment
+- I included the general grafana dashboard for the operator, this expects the grafana-operator to be available